 I am sure you have heard it said, “Feedback is the breakfast of champions,” right?
 Every Leader has an important responsibility to provide quality feedback to those they lead.
 Not just when it comes time to deliver the annual performance review.
 Feedback should be a regular part of your meetings with staff.
 However, the biggest problem with feedback, for most leaders at the top of the organization, is not poor practices when delivering feedback, no, the biggest problem is that leaders do not ask for feedback themselves and miss opportunities to improve.

-It is not easy to seek and receive constructive feedback.
+The biggest problem with leaders and feedback, is not poor practices when delivering feedback.
+The biggest problem is that leaders do not ask for feedback themselves and miss opportunities to improve.
+Share on XIt is not easy to seek and receive constructive feedback.
 Criticism hurts and no-one wants to be told what wrong they are doing or things they can improve.
 It is easy to get defensive, resistant, silently object, or ignore what is being said.
 It takes real intention, openness, and skill to listen well to the feedback you hear and learn from it.

 When receiving feedback, it is easy to get defensive, resistant, silently object, or ignore what is being said.
 It takes real intention, openness, and skill to listen well and learn from the feedback.
-Click To Tweet
+Share on XSome of the best feedback I ever received, I resisted at first, but after reflection, the parts of feedback I was reluctant to hear, empowered me to improve.

 Here are five tips for leaders to encourage, receive, and learn from constructive feedback.